Nephas/multirogue/README.md

 ## Sparse but Tactical Combat

-* [X] Realtime action point system
+* [X] turn based action point system
-	* players have action point pool
+	* players have common action point pool
-	* replenishes small amount each tic
 	* npcs will have simplified turn-based actions
 * [ ] AP can be spent to
 	* attack